dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 This may seem like an error at first glance but this is a deliberate design point.
-Again though, this is not a new rule being created by this proposal.
-It is instead acknowledging the existing rules `Span<T>` behaved by now that developers can declare their own `ref` state.
+Again though, this is not a new rule being created by this proposal, it is instead acknowledging the existing rules `Span<T>` behaved by now that developers can declare their own `ref` state.

-Next the rules for `ref` re-assignment need to be adjusted.
+Next the rules for `ref` re-assignment need to be adjusted for the presence of `ref` fields.
 The primary scenario for `ref` re-assignment is `ref struct` constructors storing `ref` parameters into `ref` fields.
 The support will be more general but this is the core scenario.
-To support this the rules for ref re-assignment will be adjusted to account for `ref` fields as follows
+To support this the rules for ref re-assignment will be adjusted to account for `ref` fields as follows:

+<a name="rules-ref-re-assignment"></a>

 > For a ref reassignment in the form ...
 > 1. `x.e1 = ref e2`: where `x` is *safe-to-escape* to *calling method* then `e2` must be *ref-safe-to-escape* to the *calling method*